tidev/appcd-plugin-webpack/migration.md

 #### Dynamic requires

+Dynamic requires with expressions need to be adopted to work well with webpack.
+Here is an example of a dynamic require:

 ```js
 import locale from `date-fns/locales/${locale}.js`
 ```

-Dynamic requires with expressions need to be adopted to work well with webpack.
-See [require with expression](https://webpack.js.org/guides/dependency-management/#require-with-expression) from Webpack docs for more details.

 A few general rules you should follow:

 - Have at least one static part in your expression.
 - Always add a file extension to avoid inclusion of unrelated file types.

+See [require with expression](https://webpack.js.org/guides/dependency-management/#require-with-expression) from Webpack docs for more details.

 #### Absolute paths